Binary and Extreme Quantization for Computer Vision

 Authors are welcome to submit full 8-page papers or short 2-page extended abstracts on any of the following topics:

-• Hardware implementation and on-device deployment of Low-bit NNs
+• Hardware implementation and on-device deployment of low-bit NNs

 • Federated learning with low-bit quantization.